ldionne/dyno/README.md

    duration at all, and an object with automatic storage duration (e.g. on the stack) would have been enough.

-4. __Slow__<br>
+4. __Prevents inlining__<br>
    95% of the time, we end up calling a virtual method through a polymorphic pointer or reference.
-That requires three indirections: one for loading the pointer to the vtable inside the object, one for loading the right entry in the vtable, and one for the call to the function pointer.
-All of this but the indirect call can be avoided.
+That requires three indirections: one for loading the pointer to the vtable inside the object, one for loading the right entry in the vtable, and one for the indirect call to the function pointer.
+All this jumping around makes it difficult for the compiler to make good inlining decisions.
+However, it turns out that all of these indirections except the indirect call can be avoided.

 Unfortunately, this is the choice that C++ has made for us, and these are the rules that we are bound to when we need dynamic polymorphism.
 Or is it really?